sthwalo/execHire/TROUBLESHOOTING.md

    - Rebuild the application: `npm run build`

 Note: In Next.js 13+, route files should only export route handlers (GET, POST, etc.).
 Configuration should be moved to separate files.
+- The route file should not export `authOptions`

 ### NextAuth Type Errors